prubach/lsscb/docs/running_jobs.md

     ```
 ### **Interactive sessions**

-CHEMBIO can be used for interactive work with data, e.g. performing ad-hoc analyses and visualizations
+LSSCB can be used for interactive work with data, e.g. performing ad-hoc analyses and visualizations
 with python and jupyter-notebooks.
 You can either start an interactive session using <code>srun</code> or allocate
 resources using the <code>salloc</code> utility and then ssh into that host and work there.
 You can tweak your allocation depending on work needs, see the following table for details and examples.